tvtaerum/cGANs_housekeeping/README.md

   <tr> <td> 8 </td>  <td> number of restarts using same base </td>    <td> nTripsOnSameSavedWts=0 </td>  </tr>
   <tr> <td> 9 </td>  <td> number of weight saves </td>    <td> nSaves=2 </td>  </tr>
 </table>
+There are three parts in the screen shots below:
 <p align="center">
 <img src="/images/escapingModeCollapse.png" width="850" height="225">
 </p>

 In section 1, we can see at epoch 1/100 and iteration 126/781, the discriminator loss has dropped to near zero and the gan loss is beginning to escalate.
-Left to itself, the discriminator loss would drop to zero and the gan loss would escalate to a very high number (mode collapse).
+Left to itself, the discriminator loss would drop to zero and we would see model collapse.
 In this case, the saved discriminator weights (d_weights) are loaded back in and the stream recovers.

 In section 2, we see proof of recovery at the end of epoch 1 with discriminator loss at 0.459 and gan loss at 1.280.
 At this point, the accuracy for "real" is 77% and fake is 93%.
 These values many not sound impessive until we look at the generated faces from epoch 1.

 In section 3, we see a screen shot of the generated faces from epoch 1 out of 100 epoches.

-So how can we recover from a mode collapse.
+So how can we recover from a mode collapse?
 The syntax below illustrates the core of the process:

 ```Python
 		if (d_loss1 < 0.001 or d_loss1 > 2.0) and ijSave > 0: